wavenumber-eng/avc/README.md

 <img width="2023" height="705" alt="image" src="https://github.com/user-attachments/assets/a4a8d28b-8518-40eb-8f88-f648009a0af2" />

-# 2 Building the Start Project
+# 2 Building the Starter Project

 The starter project is located in **src/avc/avc_core**